 What is OSHA?

-For both employees in the private sector and those working for the government, OSHA is the federal organization in charge of ensuring safe and healthy working conditions.
-They aim to help working people by offering assistance, education, community outreach, and training.
+For employees in the private sector or in the government, OSHA is the federal organization in charge of ensuring safe and healthy working conditions.
+Its aim is to help working people by offering assistance, education, community outreach, and training.

 "When an exposure incident occurs, immediate action must be taken to expedite medical treatment for the exposed employee and to assure compliance with the OSHA Bloodborne Pathogen Standard."

-The OSHA Bloodborne Pathogens Standard includes recordkeeping obligations for businesses, including confidential medical records for workers who had occupational exposures, records of the training, and a sharps injury log that meticulously details each sharps injury.
+In addition to the guidelines, the OSHA Bloodborne Pathogens Standard includes record-keeping obligations for businesses, such as confidential medical records for workers who had occupational exposures, records of the training, and a sharps injury log that meticulously details each sharps injury.

 FAQs